Everyone loves LEGO for the great brand experience they create for all of us. This strength made them grow from one record year to another.

 I won big time in brand experience with my most demanding strategy assignment.
-I learned a lot, especially why we love this brand.
+I learned, what makes them successful and why we love this brand.

 LEGO’s Secret Power

 Have you ever wondered about the hidden forces bonding you with colourful blocks of acrylonitrile butadiene styrene strongly enough to make you pay 7–10 times their manufacturing cost?
 It’s outstanding brand experience, LEGO’s secret power to foster a stronger emotional bond than other experiences.

 To understand LEGO’s secret, think about your last time you assembled Ikea furniture.
 Not that different from LEGO – both have you create it before you get to enjoy it.
 And both face the same challenges: the packing list needs to be 100% complete, and the instructions simple enough for a child to understand.